iree-org/iree/docs/GetStarted/getting_started_macos_cmake.md

 $ cmake -G Ninja -B build/ .
 ```

-Note: this should use `Clang` by default on MacOS. `GCC` is not fully supported
+Note: this should use `Clang` by default on macOS. `GCC` is not fully supported
 by IREE.

 > Tip:<br>